harritaylor/torchvggish/README.md

+**Looking for maintainers** - I no longer have the capacity to maintain this project.
+If you would like to take over maintenence, please get in touch.
+I will either forward to your fork, or add you as a maintainer for the project.
+Thanks.

+---

 # VGGish
 A `torch`-compatible port of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset)<sup>[1]</sup>,
 a feature embedding frontend for audio classification models.
 The weights are ported directly from the tensorflow model, so embeddings created using `torchvggish` will be identical.